-At the age of 5, Triana began discovering her passions in athletics, music, and theater.
-By the age of 7 Triana began her streak as the state and regional champion in the 200-meter dash, 400-meter dash, and 800-meter run qualifying her for the Junior Olympics all while balancing auditioning for acting roles and competing in local talent shows.
-Triana continued her passions all the way through college becoming a Division 1 Track and Field Heptathlete, and after only three months of training, qualifying then placing top 10 at the Big XII Track and Field Championship in the Heptathlon.
-She has also been featured in multiple films and the Kings of Leon music video for Beautiful War.
+At the age of 5, Triana began discovering her passions in athletics, music and theater.
+By the age of 7, Triana began her streak as the state and regional champion in the 200-meter dash, 400-meter dash and 800-meter run qualifying her for the Junior Olympics all while balancing auditioning for acting roles and competing in local talent shows.
+Triana continued her passions all the way through college, becoming a Division 1 Track and Field heptathlete, and, after only three months of training, qualifying for and placing in the top 10 at the Big XII Track and Field Championship in the heptathlon.
+She has also been featured in multiple films and in the Kings of Leon music video for Beautiful War.

-She competed once in the Miss America Organization (MAO) when appointed as a titleholder at the age of 16 giving her the chance to compete in Miss Georgia’s Outstanding Teen.
-Years passed and after that one time competing she returned to her pageant career in her junior of college with the hopes of paying towards her tuition for the semester.
-At the age of 22, she received 1st runner-up at the Miss OSU pageant and overall interview award.
-The next year returning to the Miss OSU pageant where she won the title taking her to her first Miss Oklahoma Scholarship Competition in 2016.
-Although she did not qualify as a semi-finalist, she returned to Miss Oklahoma the following year as Miss Oklahoma City becoming a Community Service Finalist, Preliminary Overall Talent Winner, and finally Miss Oklahoma 2017 ultimately paying off most of her student loans only months after graduating college.
-Although her pageant journey was shorter than most before gaining the title of Miss Oklahoma, it taught her the importance of dedication, hard work, sacrifice, and service.
+She competed once in the Miss America Organization when appointed as a titleholder at the age of 16, giving her the chance to compete in Miss Georgia’s Outstanding Teen.
+Several years passed and she returned to her pageant career in her junior of college with the hopes of earning money to put towards her tuition for the semester.
+At the age of 22, she received 1st runner-up at the Miss OSU pageant as well as the overall interview award.
+The next year at the Miss OSU pageant, she won the title which earned her a spot in her first Miss Oklahoma pageant in 2016.
+While she did not qualify as a semi-finalist, she returned to Miss Oklahoma the following year as Miss Oklahoma City and became a Community Service finalist, preliminary Overall Talent winner and finally Miss Oklahoma 2017.
+Winning this title ultimately allowed her to pay off most of her student loans only months after graduating college.
+Although her journey to gaining the title of Miss Oklahoma was shorter than most, it taught her the importance of dedication, hard work, sacrifice and service.

-Triana went on to represent Oklahoma in Miss America 2018 as Miss Oklahoma 2017 and spread the awareness of her platform, Bridging the Great Cultural Divide and the importance of nurturing cultural compassion through Culturosity by motivating, empowering, and educating children and young adults about other cultures, starting conversations, and challenging intolerance respectfully all across the state.
-Triana traveled over 50,000 miles in less than a year and spoke to over 60,000 children and adults during her year.
+Triana went on to represent Oklahoma in Miss America 2018 to compete and spread awareness of her platform, Bridging the Great Cultural Divide, and the importance of nurturing cultural compassion by motivating, empowering and educating children and young adults about other cultures.
+Triana traveled over 50,000 miles in less than a year and spoke to over 60,000 children and adults during her year as Miss Oklahoma.